University of Santo Tomas Faculty of Arts and Letters: History

 The University of Santo Tomas started offering courses in liberal arts and philosophy since its foundation in 1611.
 These courses were later institutionalized with the establishment of the Faculty of Philosophy and Letters in 1896.
 A College of Liberal Arts was also established in 1926 which was known for its preparatory courses for Law and Medical schools.

-The College of Liberal Arts is divided into Arts and Pure Sciences.
-The Pure Sciences department has diversified due to scientific advancements in the era and it has developed into the University of Santo Tomas College of Science.
+The College of Liberal Arts was divided into Arts and Pure Sciences.
+The Pure Sciences department diversified due to scientific advancements in the era and has since developed into the UST College of Science.
 Consequently, the College of Liberal Arts merged with the Faculty of Philosophy and Letters in 1964, thus modifying the faculty's name into "Arts and Letters".

-At the onset, the Faculty offered limited number of programs--Associate in Arts (A.A.), Bachelor of Arts (A.B.), Bachelor of Literature (Litt.
+At its onset, the faculty offered a limited number of programs—Associate in Arts (A.A.), Bachelor of Arts (A.B.), Bachelor of Literature (Litt.
 B.), and Bachelor of Philosophy (Ph.
 B.).
-In the course of time, new courses and majors gradually developed.
+In later years, new courses and majors gradually developed.

-In 1971, the Faculty started offering Bachelor of Arts degree programs in Asian Studies, Behavioral Science (originally Liberal Arts-Commerce), Communication Arts, Economics, Journalism, Literature, Philosophy, Political Science, Sociology, and Translation.
+In 1971, the faculty started offering Bachelor of Arts degree programs in Asian Studies, Behavioral Science (originally Liberal Arts-Commerce), Communication Arts, Economics, Journalism, Literature, Philosophy, Political Science, Sociology, and Translation.
 The A.B. major in Translation was eventually phased out due to lack of enrollment and funding.

-In 1994, the Faculty started offering a major in Legal Management, an interdisciplinary degree program in business management and law designed to suit the needs of students intending to go to law school after graduation with intentions to have other career prospects.
+In 1994, the faculty started offering a major in Legal Management, an interdisciplinary degree program in business management and law designed to suit the needs of students intending to go to law school after graduation with intentions to have other career prospects.

-In 2002, the Faculty teamed up with the UST College of Education to offer a double degree—Bachelor of Arts-Bachelor of Secondary Education major in Social Sciences/Studies (AB-BSE).
+In 2002, the faculty teamed up with the UST College of Education to offer a double degree—Bachelor of Arts-Bachelor of Secondary Education major in Social Sciences/Studies (AB-BSE).
 The program was discontinued in 2007 because of government regulations that would stretch the time to complete the AB-BSE degree to at least 5 years and 4 summers.

-In June 2011, the Faculty started offering A.B.
+In June 2011, the faculty started offering A.B.
 History and A.B.
-English Language Studies; and in August 2018, the Faculty started offering A.B.
+English Language Studies; and in August 2018, the faculty started offering A.B.
 Creative Writing.

+The faculty is set to offer A.B.
+Modern Languages in 2028, with Spanish and French as its initial specializations.